albacoretuna/sayitlikeme/README.md

 # sayitlike.me
 Are you annoyed by those who can't pronounce your name the way you like it?
-Do you get sad when you can't call someone's name with grace?
-I am.
-I live in another country, and both my first name and last name are unfamiliar to too many that I know.
-Sayitlike.me is an open source response to that problem.
+Do you get sad when you can't call someone's name with grace?.
+Sayitlike.me is an open source effort to solve that problem.

-Login with your twitter account, record your name, and you'll get a personal URL like this: http://sayitlike.me/YourTwitterHandle
+Users can login with their twitter account, record their name, and they'll get a personal URL like this: http://sayitlike.me/YourTwitterHandle

-Now send the link to anyone who has a hard time calling you!
+That URL can be shared with anyone that need to know how to pronounce the name.

-# The rest is just my development notes
+## The rest is just development notes
 ## User stories
-  * map url/username to pages for each user
+  * map sayitlike.me/twitterhandle to a page for @twitterhandle on twitter containing an audio recording of the name

 ## Components
 ### First phase